dotnet/docs/docs/orleans/grains/index.md

 `ValueTask<T>` can be used instead of `Task<T>`

-### Grain reference
+## Grain reference

 A Grain Reference is a proxy object that implements the same grain interface as the corresponding grain class.
 It encapsulates the logical identity (type and unique key) of the target grain.
 A grain reference is used for making calls to the target grain.
 Each grain reference is to a single grain (a single instance of the grain class), but one can create multiple independent references to the same grain.

-Since a grain reference represents the logical identity of the target grain, it is independent from the physical location of the grain, and stays valid even after a complete restart of the system.
+Since a grain reference represents the logical identity of the target grain, it is independent of the physical location of the grain, and stays valid even after a complete restart of the system.
 Developers can use grain references like any other .NET object.
 It can be passed to a method, used as a method return value, etc., and even saved to persistent storage.

 A grain reference can be obtained by passing the identity of a grain to the `GrainFactory.GetGrain<T>(key)` method, where `T` is the grain interface and `key` is the unique key of the grain within the type.